"Perpetual Care 'Til the End of Time,"

 Intaglio of Jesus invaded

-by blue-green moss
+by blue-green moss-

 life blooming on dead stone savior

-hanging limply from crafted cross
+hanging limply from crafted cross.

-all anonymous residents now
+All anonymous residents now corpses

-the forests and wilds
+and fertilizer for the forests and wilds

-feeding from the spent decades
+feeding from spent decades of

 a landscape and era free of charades.